samumantha/2021-03-17-testing-hackathon/content/_index.md

 #### *Between Day 1 and Day 2*

-In betweenm the workshop and hackathon days you will get help from your mentor to design tests, implement them in your code or set up automated testing.
+In between the workshop and hackathon days you will get help from your mentor to design tests, implement them in your code or set up automated testing.
 Participants can communicate with mentors by email, Zoom meetings or the [CodeRefinery